India’s HealthPlix raises $13.5 million to help doctors treat patients more efficiently – TechCrunch

 “Doctors have immense knowledge, but they have very little time.
 So how do we help them make better decisions on the few minutes they have with a patient,” he asked.
 “These few minutes matter most.
 It is in this precious interaction that health decisions get made, diagnostic tests get prescribed, pharmaceutical brands get chosen, surgical procedures get planned, and hospital referrals get made.
 This interaction is the moment of truth, where $88 billion of annual healthcare spend is decided.”

-Scores of healthtech startups in India today are attempting to serve patients.
+Scores of health tech startups in India today are attempting to serve patients.
 What distinguishes HealthPlix from most is the approach it has taken.
-Unlike other startups, HealthPlix’s solution puts doctors at its centre of universe, said Gudibanda, who has spent nearly two decades in entrepreneurship in healthtech.
+Unlike other startups, HealthPlix’s solution puts doctors at its centre, said Gudibanda, who has spent nearly two decades in entrepreneurship in health tech.

 He said in a country like India, where there are so many people suffering from chronic diseases, a doctor’s intervention is needed for best results.
 “While going through the patient’s route, we might achieve some scale, we realized that the stakeholder they reason with and listen to is the doctor.
 A doctor here serves hundreds of patients.
 You work with the doctor and you make a bigger impact,” he said.

-“Second, because of the immense workload on doctors, who can only spend 2-3 minutes to serve a patient, If he or she doesn’t have all the information, their thinking might get compromised.
+“Second, because of the immense workload on doctors, who can only spend 2-3 minutes to serve a patient, if he or she doesn’t have all the information, their thinking might get compromised.
 Hence the doctor had to be in the piece.”

 HealthPlix initially started in late 2016 to help doctors connect with patients digitally.
 But that model, he recalled, wasn’t working.
 The current model is growing fast.
 More than 6,000 doctors today are using HealthPlix for over four hours a day, he said.
 The startup plans to reach over 50,000 doctors in two years.